wenhaosu/blue-navigator/README.md

 * Use React and Bootstrap
 * Use Amazon S3 to store image and font
 * Optimize experience for pad and mobile phone users
+* The BGM in our Demo video is a not a function of our website